dgraph-io/workshop/2-flock-mutations/README.md

  It's not compulsory to add all the predicates into the schema.
 Indices are used to enhance query performance (not mutations).
-In the next chapter, we'll learn about adding index to schema based on the query requirements.
+In the next chapter, we'll learn about adding an index to schema based on the query requirements.

-However, it's necesary to add entries for `edges` and the predicates those require `upserts` into the schema.
+However, the predicates those require `upserts` into the schema.

-From the model we saw that there are two edges.
+From the model, we saw that there are two edges.
 - `Author`
 - `Mention`

 Edges are represented by `uid` keyword in the schema.
 Let's these entries to the schema using Ratel.
+Edges are also called as `uid predicates`.

 ```
 mention: uid .
 author: uid .
 ```

 ---